d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 to what we did when implementing everything from scratch.

-To refresh your memory: for some number of epochs, we'll make a complete pass over the dataset (train_data), iteratively grabbing one minibatch of inputs and the corresponding ground-truth labels.
+To refresh your memory: for some number of epochs, we will make a complete pass over the dataset (train_data), iteratively grabbing one minibatch of inputs and the corresponding ground-truth labels.
 For each minibatch, we go through the following ritual: